Monday, August 22, 2011

 I just don’t know if they’re chunky enough.
 I may put them on just to see – it won’t hurt!

 Now…the BIG question!
 What to do now?
 I had planned all along to stain or paint it.
-When I mentioned that to my Dad I think he may have had a small conniption. ;) He said the cedar will age beautifully over time and he would just leave it.
+When I mentioned paint to my Dad I think he may have had a small conniption. ;) He said the cedar will age beautifully over time and he would just leave it.

 And when I hosed everything off, it was even more gorgeous – the water brought out all the beauty in the wood: